-Hyundai Genesis Coupe History
+The Car Connection Hyundai Genesis Coupe Overview

-From 2010 through 2012, six main trim levels were offered for the Genesis Coupe--three for each engine.
+From 2010 through 2012, the Genesis coupe was offered in six main trim levels, three for each engine.
 They were 2.0T, 2.0T Premium, 2.0T R-Spec, 3.8 R-Spec, 3.8 Grand Touring, and 3.8 Track.
-Even on base-model Genesis Coupes, Bluetooth hands-free and a USB port were standard, while at the top of the line Grand Touring models came with xenon headlamps, Infinity premium audio, heated seats, and leather upholstery.
-Track models were as the name hints configured for weekend track excursions, yet comfortable enough for a daily commute.
-Interior materials were a bit of a sore point on the earliest cars, but for 2011 Hyundai remedied that somewhat with a few new trims and a brightened cabin look.
+Even on base-model Genesis Coupes, Bluetooth hands-free and a USB port were standard, while top-of-the-line Grand Touring models came with xenon headlamps, Infinity premium audio, heated seats, and leather upholstery.
+Track models were, as the name hints, configured for weekend track excursions, yet comfortable enough for a daily commute.
+Interior materials were a bit of a sore point in the first year of production, but for 2011 Hyundai remedied that somewhat with a few new pieces and a brightened cabin look.

-Prices rose with this latest redesign, but the 2013 Hyundai Genesis Coupe still offers a strong level of feature content for the money, with base models including A/C, keyless entry, and a trip computer, and top-of-the-line models now offering a navigation system with integrated climate and audio controls, the BlueLink suite of services plus HD Radio, XM NavTraffic, and Bluetooth audio streaming.
+Prices rose with this latest redesign, but the 2013 Hyundai Genesis Coupe still offered a strong level of feature content for the money, with base models including A/C, keyless entry, and a trip computer, and top-of-the-line models now offering a navigation system with integrated climate and audio controls, the BlueLink suite of services plus HD Radio, XM NavTraffic, and Bluetooth audio streaming.
 The R-Spec remained at the top of the line, adding track-oriented extras like Brembo brakes and a Torsen limited-slip differential.

 Hyundai continued to update the Genesis Coupe for 2014—making it that much more attractive to enthusiasts.
 Four-cylinder models got a new engine-intake sound-induction pipe for a sportier sound inside the car, while automatic models now include rev matching on downshifts.